China at the Asian Para Games

-People's Republic of China first competed at the Asian Para Games in 2010.
+The People's Republic of China first competed at the Asian Para Games in 2010.
 China has led the gold medal count in each Asian Games since 2010 Asian Games.
 At the Asian Para Games in 2010, Yuqing Cai won the first gold medal for China in Women's 400m freestyle -S9 final.
 Hangzhou in Zhejiang Province, China hosted the fourth edition of the Asian Para Games in October 2023.

 China has been the only team to win more than 100 gold medals and 200 total medals at every Asian Para Games.